-Keith completed his security operations course with Asset College at the end of last year and has already secured his first security job!
+Just ask Keith.
+Keith completed his security operations course with Asset College and quickly secured his first security job!
 How you ask?

-Not only did Keith put in the hard work in his job search, he successfully utilised the help that was available to him through Asset College with his resume, specific training and industry contacts!
+Not only did Keith put in the hard work in his job search, but he also successfully utilised our employer connections program.
+Getting tailored help with his resume, specific training and connections to industry contacts!

 - Divide the resume into 4 sub-sections:

 - Career or professional history (instead of work history) – year to year is sufficient

 - Put all contact information at the top followed by education, licences and availability.
 This gives employers a quick overview that can help them figure out right away if you’re going to meet the role’s criteria.

 - Put your suburb but no need to put your street address (this protects your privacy).

 - Use a clear simple font like Times New Roman, in 12 point.

 - And try to keep your resume to two pages, anything longer can be too convoluted.

 There’s more to a resume than the formatting.
 Here’s some general tips to take your resume to the next level.